Morgan Stanley Maintains HP (HPQ) Equal-Weight Recommendation

 Dodge & Cox holds 39,509K shares representing 4.01% ownership of the company.
 In it's prior filing, the firm reported owning 51,619K shares, representing a decrease of 30.65%.
 The firm decreased its portfolio allocation in HPQ by 21.57% over the last quarter.

-VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 27,341K shares representing 2.77% ownership of the company.
-In it's prior filing, the firm reported owning 27,541K shares, representing a decrease of 0.73%.
-The firm increased its portfolio allocation in HPQ by 0.13% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 27,751K shares representing 2.81% ownership of the company.
+In it's prior filing, the firm reported owning 27,341K shares, representing an increase of 1.48%.
+The firm decreased its portfolio allocation in HPQ by 2.01% over the last quarter.

 Primecap Management holds 20,948K shares representing 2.12% ownership of the company.
 In it's prior filing, the firm reported owning 21,539K shares, representing a decrease of 2.82%.
 The firm decreased its portfolio allocation in HPQ by 2.49% over the last quarter.